evankenyon/cs307-pacman/README.md

 Features implemented:

-Classic Pacman, Pacman but you play as the ghost, Ms. Pacman, Super Pacman
+Classic Pac-Man, Pac-Man but you play as the ghost, Ms. Pac-Man, Super Pac-Man

 ### Notes/Assumptions

-Assumptions or Simplifications: made Pacman movement discrete on a grid, Pacman and ghost are the only things that ever move
+Assumptions or Simplifications: made Pac-Man movement discrete on a grid, Pac-Man and ghost are the only things that ever move

 Interesting data files: big_board.json

-Known Bugs: Pacman can phase through ghost sometimes and vice versa
+Known Bugs: Pac-Man can phase through ghost sometimes and vice versa

 Challenge Features: Firebase read and write